k-meredith/create-your-own-adventure/README.md

 features of Markdown.
 We want it to be easy to read the raw files even for people who don't know Markdown.

+### bikeshare.py

+Running bikeshare.py will let you filter through bike share data files for Chicago, Washington DC, and NYC to view your requested data.
+A copy of the data files, not included in this repo, would be necessary to run the file. contact either Kyle Mereidth or Udacity for access to the files.

 ### Author Appreciation

-Please be sure to send Kyle Meredith many burritos and tacos as  sing of appreciation
+Please be sure to send Kyle Meredith many burritos and tacos as sign of appreciation

 ## License